MicrosoftDocs/SupportArticles-docs/support/sql/security/fails-start-error-17182.md

-description: This article provides a resolution for the problem that occurs when server is configured to use SSL. ms.date: 01/14/2021 ms.prod-support-area-path: Security Issues ms.reviewer: ms.topic: troubleshooting ms.prod: sql
+description: This article provides a resolution for the problem that occurs when server is configured to use SSL. ms.date: 01/14/2021 ms.prod-support-area-path: Security Issues ms.topic: troubleshooting ms.prod: sql
 ---
-# SQL Server fails to start with error 17182 (TDSSNIClient initialization failed with error 0xd, status code 0x38) when server is configured to use SSL
+# SQL Server fails to start with when server is configured to use SSL

-This article provides a resolution for the problem that occurs when server is configured to use SSL.
+This article provides a resolution for the error 17182 (TDSSNIClient initialization failed with error 0xd, status code 0x38) that occurs when server is configured to use SSL.

-_Applies to:_ &nbsp; SQL Serve
+_Applies to:_ &nbsp; SQL Server
 _Original KB number:_ &nbsp; 2023869

 ## Symptoms